kaustubh-tripathi-1/web-dev/React/blog-post/README.md

 ---

-## ⚠️ Usage Permissions
+## 📜 License

-This project is a personal portfolio piece and does not currently have an open-source license.
-If you’d like to use, modify, or collaborate on this project, please contact me directly for permission (see contact details below).
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---